Cajga/aws-console-url/README.md

 ```bash
 go run main.go --profile my-aws-profile --role-arn arn:aws:iam::123456789012:role/my-role
 ```

-This will generate a federated sign-in URL using the temporary credentials obtained from assuming the specified role.
+This will generate a federated sign-in URL using the temporary token obtained from assuming the specified role.
+Use the URL in a browser to log in to the AWS Management Console.